cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE's KeySchedule uses LabeledExtract to convert an arbitrary-length PSK into a fixed-length PSK.
 This is necessary because of the restrictions on the key in HMAC's indifferentiability theorem {{HMAC}}.
-A future instantiation of HPKE MAY omit this line if: Extract is not instantiated by HKDF-Extract and there is an indifferentiability theorem for Extract without restriction on the key's length.
+A future instantiation of HPKE MAY omit this line and use the PSK directly as salt for the computation of `secret`, if: Extract is not instantiated by HKDF-Extract and there is an indifferentiability theorem for Extract without restriction on the key's length.